hovercat/Chordl/README.md

 # Chordl

-Chordl is a centralized submission portal for distribted choral singing, currently in development.
+Chordl is a centralized submission portal for distributed choral singing, currently in development.

 The chordlsync tool is already available in the folder [sound_synchronization](/sound_synchronization).